 3. Eric Reis, author of The Lean Startup

-The final example, is of someone who wrote a book with a fresh approach to tech startups.
+The final example of thought leadership is of someone who wrote a book with a fresh approach to tech startups.
 The idea for The Lean Startup came to Eric Reis, a software engineer and Yale Graduate, when he started the Instant Messaging company, IMVU.
 As the co-founder and CTO, Eric was inspired by Steve Blanks’ idea of Customer Development, a business and marketing methodology for startups.
 He was also inspired by Toyota’s lean manufacturing systems.
 At IMVU, Ries applied his burgeoning method and as a result, they gained millions of users and $50 million in annual revenues by 2011.
 The Lean Startup is a methodology about creating businesses that focus on finding out what customers want as quickly as possible.

 Lean startup meet-ups happen in cities around the world with over 20,000 participants, and it doesn’t stop there.
 Prominent high-tech companies have begun to publicly employ the lean startup methodology, including Intuit, Dropbox, Welthfront, Votizen, Aardvark and Grockit.
 It’s even taught in Harvard Business School and UC Berkeley.

-Working with our clients, we enable CEOs, entrepreneurs and business leaders become the innovators they seek to be.
+Working with our clients, we enable CEOs, entrepreneurs and business leaders to become the innovators they seek to be.
 At the heart of our practice is the idea that innovation does not happen as a result of self-promotion, it happens after an idea.
-We believe that as leaders in their fields, CEO have unparalleled insight into their industry and we’re passionate about helping them share and amplify that experience to a greater good.
+We believe that as leaders in their fields, CEOs have unparalleled insight into their industry and we’re passionate about helping them share and amplify that experience to a greater good.

-Interested, check out our case studies of working with CEOs to develop thought leadership content.
+For more information on thought leadership, check out our case studies of working with CEOs to develop thought leadership content.